 Inner Ear Anatomy

 There are two major areas of your inner ear: the hearing area and the balance area.
 You hear with a part of the ear called the cochlea and balance with the vestibule and semicircular canals.
-Within each of these parts is a little maze of tissue,
+Within each of these parts is a little maze of tissue, fluid and hair.

 The little hairs within your ear aren't like the hair on your body — they serve a much different purpose.
 They're extensions of nerve cells and sit in fluid called perilymph.
 When you move your head this fluid shifts, which makes the hairs move and signals to your brain what direction your head is moving in.